AkiaHaha/QuadrupedRobot2023/README.md

 * So finally give up and rewrite it;

-* The picture below shows the final operation of the program.00
+* The picture below shows the final operation of the program.

   ![3](pic/3.png)